 Others such as Patagonia display their mission statements on an entire page of their website.
 Through concise text, you’re taken on a journey through their, “Reason for Being” that makes their mission genuine and real.
 Patagonia is dedicated to their core values, they are on a mission to build the best product, cause no unnecessary harm, use business to protect nature and they’re not bound by convention when it comes to accomplishing their goals.
 The rest of their text gets right down to how they make all of this happen.

-Lenka’s Garden continues with specifics regarding what the company does and its commitments to society and the environment.
-The company then backs this information up with reports and certifications.
+The impact measurement and management consulting team at Roshem Impact shares specific information regarding what the company does and its commitments to society and the environment.
+Our team then backs this information up with reports and certifications.
 The entire team got involved in the B Impact Assessment and it was emphasized that improvements needed to be continuous.
-The process wasn’t just about getting B Corporation certified and then bragging about it – the necessary steps to certification were just a starting point in implementing a company culture focused on long-term positive social and environmental impact.
+The process wasn’t just about getting B Corporation certified and then showcasing our results – the necessary steps to certification were just a starting point in implementing a company culture focused on long-term positive social and environmental impact.

 All communication is about growth – inspiring others, expressing the value of your innovations and meeting your personal and business development goals.